 Whenever someone other than a network engineer plugs a cable into an Ethernet port, bad things can happen.
 A good set of network management tools becomes essential for network engineers who have to sort through someone else's mess.

-When the performance of the Extreme Networks switches in his campus network degraded recently, network engineer Brian Saunier looked at his
+When the performance of the Extreme Networks switches in his campus network degraded recently, network engineer Brian Saunier looked at his network monitoring tool, Ipswitch’s WhatsUp Gold, to see what was happening.

 "When we started looking at it, we could see that the CPU usage was getting high on certain ports and bandwidth was just through the roof," said Saunier, who manages the network at Cobb EMC, a not-for-profit electric utility based in Marietta, Ga.